 Starting at tier 1 is the Renault Otsu which oddly enough the most well protected tank you will play as far as armor goes for it’s tier.
 The Renault is not very quick nor does it have a great gun due to it’s very poor accuracy.
 What it does have is excellent armor and a gun that packs great damage per shot for it’s tier….but then again you will only be playing this for a handful of battles.

-Moving onto tier 2 you have a choice of either the light tank line or the medium tank line.
+At tier 2 you have a choice of either the light tank line or the medium tank line.
 If you prefer very mobile tanks built for spotting and harassing the enemy then the light tank is for you.
 If you prefer slightly slower gameplay that is focused around dishing out damage from further back then the medium line will suit you better.
-Starting off with the light tank line is the tier 2 Type 95 Ha-Go which for a light tank isn’t the most mobile but it does pack insane amounts of firepower alpha wise.
+Starting off with the light tank line is the tier 2 Ha-Go which for a light tank isn’t the most mobile.
+It does pack a large amount of firepower alpha wise for its tier.
 The 37mm guns and the 5.7cm hit hard but are not the easiest to use since the accuracy is not a selling point.
-Since you are a light tank as well you will find that you cannot stop to actually dish out damage due to the bad accuracy leading you to have to learn a fine balance as to when you should shoot or run away.
-Overall its a neat tank to play due to the massive gun on a tier 10 light tank but it can be difficult to play at times.
+Its a neat tank to play due to the massive gun on a tier 2 light tank but it can be difficult to play at times.

-Alternatively you can instead go up the medium tank line that begins with the Chi-Ni at tier 2.
+If lights aren’t your thing you can go up the medium tank line that begins with the Chi-Ni at tier 2.
 Compared to the Ha-Go light tank the Chi-Ni receives a bit more HP, a pinch of armor, loses some mobility, and gains a slightly more reliable 5.7cm.
 Being tier 2 this tank is a quick grind and mainly plays as a close quarters brawler that picks and chooses when to take pot shots.
-Being a Japanese tank you do not have much durability but do have flexibility and good firepower.
-This means that you should be very careful as to when to pop out so that you don’t get taken out to quickly.
+It is hard to play with the poor mobility at this tier but the firepower is there when you do get into the fight.

 Sitting at tier 5 is the Type 3 Chi-Nu which is a very good all around medium tank.
 It does have a lot of unlock-able modules and starts out slow due to this.
 It slowly transforms from a boring medium that doesn’t excel at anything to a very good medium tank that is above average at almost everything.
 The top 7.5cm gun has great damage per shot, good rate of fire, and soft stats for a tier 5 medium.
 Combined with this you are still very mobile and have good gun depression.
 The main downsides is that you are not very sturdy due to your armor, HP, and somewhat “tall” size leading you to taking damage easily.
 By now you should have gotten used to being frail so that is a minor downside and this tank will be a breeze to play.